Spring Cleanup for Meeting and Event Pros

 For many, spring is also a time for renewal and cleanup—a time to shake off the winter and plant seeds that will grow or bloom into something new and successful.
 With that in mind, here are some ideas for refreshing your meeting and event tactics.

 Try out something new on social media.
-During last week’s Global Pet Expo, the American Pet Products Association—which hosts the tradeshow along with the Pet Industry Distributors Association—decided to add Facebook Live to the show’s social media plan.
+During the 2017 Global Pet Expo, the American Pet Products Association—which hosts the tradeshow along with the Pet Industry Distributors Association—decided to add Facebook Live to the show’s social media plan.
 The goal was to reach both attendees and nonattendees.

 “We saw just on our personal feeds how news stations or newspapers are using Facebook Live to get information out, and we thought it’s a no-brainer for us.
 There’s so much cool stuff going on at the show, so watching a few minutes on Facebook Live made a lot of sense,” Andy Darmohraj, APPA’s executive vice president and COO, told BizBash.